sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 Additionally, component-specific interfaces (i.e. such as A, B, C, and D in {{fig-notional}}) are expected to be specified logically then bound to one or more specific implementations.
 This should be done for each capability related to the given SACM Component.

-## SACM Roles, Capabilities, and Functions
+## SACM Roles
-In this example architecture there are a variety of players in the cooperative ecosystem - we call these players SACM Components and recognize that they may be implemented in a composite manner.
-SACM Components may play one of several roles relevant to the ecosystem: Consumer, Provider.
-Each SACM Component, depending on its specialized role, will be endowed with one or more capabilities.
-These capabilities are realized by functions exposing specific interfaces.
+This document suggests a variety of players in a cooperative ecosystem - we call these players SACM Components and recognize that they may be implemented in a composite manner.
+SACM Components may play one of several roles relevant to the ecosystem, but generally each role is either a consumer of information or a provider of information.
+The "Components, Capabilities, Interfaces, and Workflows" section provides more details about the components that play these types of roles.
 It is important to reiterate that each component in the ecosystem can be a composite of various roles and capabilities.

-## XMPP-based Solution
+## Exploring An XMPP-based Solution
 In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
 Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
 Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
 In fact, {{-xmppgrid}} provides brokering capabilities to facilitate such point-to-point data transfers, though {{-xmppgrid}} does not provide everything SACM needs (an update to that draft or a new, extending draft is needed).
 Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.

 ~~~~~~~~~~